ROCm/AMDMIGraphX/doc/src/reference/py.rst

     Construct an operation with name and arguments.

-    :param str name : name of the operation, must be supported by MIGraphX
+    :param str name : name of the operation, must be supported by MIGraphX.
-    :param dict[str, any] kwargs: arguments to the operation
+    :param dict[str, any] kwargs: arguments to the operation.
     :rtype operation